pvcarrera/ptt/README.md

 - Messages are JSON-encoded strings
 - Consumers decode JSON payload and call message handlers
 - Publisher uses **just** direct AMQP exchange (however it might change later)
+- By default rejected messages are not requeued.
+This behviour can be changed by setting `ENV[REQUEUE_REJECTED_MESSAGE']='true'`

 ## Installation